FjellOverflow/nordlys/src/content/posts/configuring-nordlys.md

 ---
 title: Configuring Nordlys
-description: How to configure theme with the theme.config.ts
+description: How to configure the theme with the theme.config.ts
 publishedDate: 2024-10-07
 tags:
   - documentation